chrismou/php-eol-csv/README.md

 # About

-This exists for one specific purpose - to provide a class for creating CSV files in PHP, while also allowing you to set a custom end-of-line character.
+This class provides the flexibility of creating CSV files in PHP with a custom end-of-line character.

-fputcsv allows you to specify a field delimiter, but strangely doesn't let you set the EOL character - which, when it insists on \n, isn't always helpful when the files are destined for Windows based systems.
+PHP's `fputcsv` function allows you to specify a field delimiter, but strangely doesn't let you set the EOL character - which, when it insists on `\n`, isn't always helpful when the files are destined for Windows based systems.

 ## Install